 Keep Your Altium Designer PCB Layout in Line with Grids and Grid-Selection Shortcuts

-The grid system in a printed circuit board design CAD system really is your friend, and if you haven’t taken the time to get properly introduced yet let me help you with that.
-Altium Designer® has a very well designed grid system that you can use to your advantage in your PCB designs.
-Before all the different snap and placement utilities that are now available now in CAD systems, we used to have to constantly manipulate the grid to place objects at different locations.
+The grid system in a printed circuit board design CAD program is a great tool for a PCB designer, and it's a system worth knowing.
+Altium Designer® has a well designed grid system that you can use to your advantage in your PCB designs and schematic captures.
+Before all the different snap and placement utilities that are now available in CAD systems, we used to have to constantly manipulate the grid to place objects at different locations.

 It seems more for designers to have adopted the attitude of “set it and forget it” when it comes to their grids.
 Grids are still important, perhaps now more than ever, and learning to use the grid to your advantage can be a real benefit to you.

 Altium Designer has a Unified Cursor-Snap System to give you precise control over your main grid, and the ability to set-up and control many other grids as well.
 With this system of multiple grids, you don’t have to constantly reset your main grid.
 On the other hand, if you prefer working with one main grid there are easy ways to do that too.
-This system has several features, and here are a few that I find to be the most helpful.
+This system has several features, and work in both the layout and schematic views.

 The PCB Grid Manager in Altium Designer for PCB Layout

 Altium Designer provides you with the main default grid, the Global Board Snap Grid, as well as the ability to create additional grids that you can use for specific purposes.
 The core of this grid system is the PCB grid manager.
 This is the utility that allows you to create and delete additional grids as well as set up and control any grids that you will use during your design session.